What’s In My Camera Bag: Gear Must-Haves for Adventure Photography

 Choosing the Right Gear for Adventure Photography

-Besides photographing and sharing our own adventures, we’re also elopement photographers, so picking equipment that works well for adventure weddings has always been a priority.
+Besides photographing and sharing my personal adventures, I’m also an elopement photographer, so picking equipment that works well for adventure weddings has always been a priority.Ā

 Not every item on this list is brought on each trip, so this is just an overview.